Written byConnie Yang

-Solution 2: Uninstall apps on Mac with their built-in uninstall option
+Solution 2: Uninstall apps on Mac with their built-in uninstall options

-Unfortunately, some apps that can't be moved to trash, even if it is closed.
+Unfortunately, some apps can't be moved to Trash, even if it is closed.
 Usually, to safely and completely uninstall these apps, you should use the built-in "Uninstall" feature in them.

 For example, to uninstall iBoysoft NTFS for Mac, you should click the iBoysoft NTFS for Mac icon from the menu bar.
 Then, select the "Uninstall iBoysoft NTFS for Mac" option to completely delete it.

-Solution 3: Completely uninstall an app on Mac with Terminal
+Solution 3: Completely uninstall an application on Mac with Terminal

-Terminal, a program in macOS, allow Mac users to accomplish and automate tasks, like uninstall some applications.
+Terminal, a program in macOS, allows Mac users to accomplish and automate tasks, like deleting some applications that won't delete.

 - Open Finder > Applications > Utilities > Terminal.

-- Type the following command carefully and press Return.
+- Type the following command carefully and press Return.cd /Applications/

 - Type your admin password and press Return.